Rays vs. Yankees Player Props Betting Odds

-Player prop betting options for Yandy Diaz, Gleyber Torres and others are available in the Tampa Bay Rays-New York Yankees matchup at Tropicana Field on Saturday, starting at 4:10 PM ET.
+Those looking to place a player prop wager can find odds for Gleyber Torres, Yandy Diaz and others in the New York Yankees-Tampa Bay Rays matchup at Tropicana Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!